Hybrid input-output algorithm

-Hybrid input-output (HIO) algorithm for phase retrieval is a modification of the error reduction algorithm for retrieving the phases in coherent diffraction imaging.
+The hybrid input-output (HIO) algorithm for phase retrieval is a modification of the error reduction algorithm for retrieving the phases in coherent diffraction imaging.
 Determining the phases of a diffraction pattern is crucial since the diffraction pattern of an object is its Fourier transform and in order to properly invert transform the diffraction pattern the phases must be known.
 Only the amplitude however, can be measured from the intensity of the diffraction pattern and can thus be known experimentally.
 This fact together with some kind of support constraint can be used in order to iteratively calculate the phases.
 The HIO algorithm uses negative feedback in Fourier space in order to progressively force the solution to conform to the Fourier domain constraints (support).
 Unlike the error reduction algorithm which alternately applies Fourier and object constraints the HIO "skips" the object domain step and replaces it with negative feedback acting upon the previous solution.